RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 ## Dense core nodes (coming soon)

 These nodes have twice the number of CPUs as standard ShARC nodes with the same amount of RAM per core.
-This makes them ideal for shared-memory parallel workloads that can scale beyond what is currently available on ShARC
+This makes them ideal for shared-memory parallel workloads that can scale beyond what is currently available on ShARC.

 We are in the process of buying these right now so they are not available just yet.
-We currently propose to buy
+We currently propose to buy:

 * 3 nodes
 * Each node has 32 CPU cores